diaoyugan/Ghastling-Plus/README.md

 # Ghastling-Plus

 **Overview**
-The Ghastling-Plus mod allows players to control the growth, riding, and interaction of **Happy Ghasts** using specific items.
+The Ghastling-Plus mod optimized for Ghastlings and HappyGhast

 ## How to Use